curtisalexander/readstat-rs/README.md

 Example Rust binary that counts the number of records in a SAS binary file (`sas7bdat`).

 ## ReadStat
 The Rust binary is only possible due to the excellent [ReadStat](https://github.com/WizardMac/ReadStat) library developed by [Evan Miller](https://www.evanmiller.org).
+Thus [building](https://github.com/WizardMac/ReadStat#installation) the `ReadStat` library is required to make use of the Rust binary.

 The binary binds to `ReadStat` and follows the [reading files](https://github.com/WizardMac/ReadStat#library-usage-reading-files) example in the `ReadStat` repository.
-Thus [building](https://github.com/WizardMac/ReadStat#installation) the `ReadStat` library is required.

 ## Run
 The binary is run via the following, assuming Rust and cargo are [setup and installed](https://rustup.rs/):